jpgoldberg/unclock-crypto-engineering/Homework/2022-12-09/solutions.md

 ## Exercise 5.4

-How long to find a pre-image for a truncated 16 bit hash?
-Shouldn't be long at all.
+> How long to find a pre-image for a truncated 16 bit hash?

+On my system, it is approximately 19 milliseconds.
+For a 24 bit hash, about 5.4 seconds.
+I will not attempt a 32 bit hash, which should be on the order of 23 minutes.

 ## Exercise Compare hash speeds